laizhenyoong/Form_Correction_With_Pose_Estimation/README.md

 ## About The Project

-This project goal is to develop 4 machine learning models for 4 of the most home exercises **(Bicep Curl, Plank, Squat and Lunge)** which each model can detect any form of incorrect movement while a person is performing a correspond exercise.
-In addition, a web application that utilize the trained models, will be built in other to analyze and provide feedbacks on workout videos.
+This project goal is to develop 4 machine learning models for 2 of the most home exercises **(Bicep Curl and Plank)** which each model can detect any form of incorrect movement while a person is performing a correspond exercise.

 Here are some detections of the exercises: